Fantastic Beasts: Short film

-Fantastic Beasts of the TSA aired on The Late Late Show with James Corden, on 17 November 2016.
-Featuring Eddie Redmayne reprising his Fantastic Beasts role as Newt Scamander, the film follows Scamander in modern times as he seeks to get his suitcase through airport security, past an overzealous Transportation Security Administration (TSA) agent (played by the show's host, James Corden).
+Fantastic Beasts of the TSA, a late night talk show sketch, aired on The Late Late Show with James Corden, on 17 November 2016.
+Featuring Eddie Redmayne reprising his Fantastic Beasts role as Newt Scamander, the skit follows Scamander in modern times as he seeks to get his suitcase through airport security, past an overzealous Transportation Security Administration (TSA) agent (played by the show's host, James Corden).

 Books

 Fantastic Beasts and Where to Find Them – The Original Screenplay

 Fantastic Beasts and Where to Find Them – The Original Screenplay is an official book containing the original screenplay written by J. K. Rowling for the film of the same name.

-On 1 September 2016, Pottermore released the final covers for the UK and US editions of the screenplay.
+In September 2016, Pottermore released the final covers for the UK and US editions of the screenplay.
 The cover artwork and interior illustrations were designed by Miraphora Mina and Eduardo Lima, the founders of MinaLima.

 Fantastic Beasts: The Crimes of Grindelwald – The Original Screenplay

-Fantastic Beasts: The Crimes of Grindelwald – The Original Screenplay was released on 16 November 2018, the same day the film premiered in the UK and US.
+Fantastic Beasts: The Crimes of Grindelwald – The Original Screenplay was released in November 2018, the same day the film premiered in the UK and US.
 It was released in both book form and digital form.
 The events of the screenplay followed the screenplay of the second film.
 It was written by J. K. Rowling.
 The cover was designed by MinaLima Design.
 The book does not contain Rowling's original version, but has been edited to align with the final theatrical cut of the film.
 As such it does not include any deleted or extended scenes and has been updated to incorporate ad-libbed or modified dialogue.